Dr. Keith Mathieson speaks about combatting retinal degenerative diseases

 Initial tests show that the device produced by Keith and his team can potentially provide up to 20/250 vision for previously blind patients (surpassing the legal definition of blindness; 20/400).

-From here on they plan to improve their device’s spatial resolution and to move onto clinical trials (in collaboration with Pixium).
+From here on the plan is to improve their device’s spatial resolution and move on to clinical trials (in collaboration with Pixium).